 Oscar fish are carnivorous, and they love to feed on living foods, but the young ones tend to feed on flakes.
-They have a voracious appetite, and they want to eat everything fits inside their mouth.
+They have a voracious appetite, and they want to eat everything that fits inside their mouth.

 In aquariums, you can feed them Cichlid-friendly prepared pellets and flakes.
 Bloodworms and brine shrimps are common foods that Oscar owners provide them.
 You can even feed them live insects like crickets and grasshoppers.

 Oscar fish need large tanks to have an ideal habitat, and a 55-gallon tank is a minimum requirement for a single Oscar.
 You can keep more than one in an aquarium.
 In that case, the thumb rule is adding 25 gallons for every additional member.
 That means 80 gallons for two and 105 gallons for three Oscars.

-Deep sand substrate combined with few large rocks can accent natural flavors for the Oscar fish.
+Deep sand substrate combined with a few large rocks can accent natural flavors for the Oscar fish.
 They show the tendency to dig up plants, so if you put them in a planted aquarium, make sure plants are deeply rooted.

 Sometimes Oscars may try to jump out of the tank for searching foods (or adventures!
 Whatever!
 They know better.)
 Your job is to cover the tank with a lid.

 Oscar fish are not too sensitive to water conditions and can adapt to variations.
 Like all other tropical fish, they prefer warmer water of 75-80°F. They are okay with the pH ranging from 6 to 8 and 12- 15 DH’s water hardness.